basho/basho_docs/source/languages/en/riak/dev/using/search.md

 %% {"name_s":"Liono", "age_i":30, "leader_b":true}
 ```

 This was one simple glob query example.
-There are many query options, a more complete list can be found by digging into [Solr Query Syntax](http://wiki.apache.org/solr/SolrQuerySyntax).
+There are many query options, a more complete list can be found by digging into [searching solr](https://cwiki.apache.org/confluence/display/solr/Searching).
 Let's look at a few others.

 #### Range Queries

-Searches within a [range](http://wiki.apache.org/solr/SolrQuerySyntax#Differences_From_Lucene_Query_Parser) of numerical or date/[datemath](http://lucene.apache.org/solr/4_6_0/solr-core/org/apache/solr/util/DateMathParser.html) values.
+Searches within a [range](https://cwiki.apache.org/confluence/display/solr/The+Standard+Query+Parser#TheStandardQueryParser-DifferencesbetweenLuceneQueryParserandtheSolrStandardQueryParser) of numerical or date/[datemath](http://lucene.apache.org/solr/4_6_0/solr-core/org/apache/solr/util/DateMathParser.html) values.

 To find the ages of all famous cats who are 30 or younger: `age_i:[0 TO 30]`.
 If you wanted to find all cats 30 or older, you could include a glob as a top end of the range: `age_i:[30 TO *]`.